-An adult anxious attached person tends to be very insecure and self-critical.
+An anxiously attached person tends to be very insecure and self-critical.

-In their relationship, these are deep-seated feelings that make them feel as if they will be rejected and due to this they remain worrisome and not-trusting.
+In their relationship, these deep-seated feelings make them feel as if they will be rejected and due to this, they remain worrisome and not-trusting.

 This makes them act extra clingy and feel very dependent on their partner.
 Such people do not live balanced lives because their insecurity leaves them feeling turned against one another and emotionally desperate.